 Members of the Hub collaborate internationally with renowned scholars, but we also publish with our Master students, based on their theses.
 Focus areas include among others the creation and use of management ideas; the roles of consultants in making academic knowledge relevant to practice; challenges and perks of consultants work life, and questions related to professional ethics.
-Some exemplary publications by members of the center, four in which MC students participated:
+Some exemplary publications by members of the center, five in which MSc MC students participated:

 - Bouwmeester, O (2023) Business Ethics and Critical Consultant Jokes: New Research Methods to Study Ethical Transgressions.
 Cham: Springer https://link.springer.com/book/10.1007/978-3-031-10201-1